 - Complete the AICPA ethics course and exam.

-- Apply for a license.
+- Apply for a Permit to Practice.

 - Accounting information systems